Linda Wenzel: Captivity in Iraq

 Wenzel and three other German women were formally charged by Iraqi authorities.
 Subsequently, German diplomats have attempted to avert death penalty charges and sentencing for Wenzel, and were reportedly confident in their ability to avert such a sentence while saying she would be expected to serve a long jail sentence.
 However, Iraqi then-Prime Minister Haider al-Abadi said on 18 September 2017 that Wenzel may face the death penalty by hanging, as:

 Wenzel has denied the charges against her saying that she was a housemaid.
 According to Wenzel, Islamic State authorities refused her requested return to Germany following the death of her husband, and provided her with a month's $200 widow's allowance.

 Under Iraqi law, Wenzel could have been sentenced to death; however the execution would not take place until she reached the age of 22.
-The media reported on 18 February 2018 that she was sentenced to a prison term of 6 years, including five years for being an ISIL member and a year for entering Iraq illegally.
+The media reported on 18 February 2018 that she was sentenced to a prison term of 6 years, including five years for being an IS member and a year for entering Iraq illegally.